mml-workshop/mml-workshop.github.io/index.md

 # Organizers and Contact

 Organizers are in the alphabetical order.
-For any question, please contact [email address TBA].
+For any question, please contact [mml DOT wksp AT gmail DOT com](mailto:mml.wksp@gmail.com).

 <ul>
 {% for p in page.Organizers %}